Are you searching for a reliable dedicated server?

 - Scalability options for upgrading resources.

-Do dedicated servers include backups?
+Do dedicated server hosting services include backups?

 Most providers offer backup solutions as an add-on service or include them in their managed hosting plans.
 It’s important to check whether automated daily or weekly backups are available and whether you can restore data easily in case of failure.